 If you don’t want to know about management terms that is ok, but know this at least, “trading is not about finding a brilliant trading strategy but, creating your trading process.”

-I have had built a trading style that matches my personally, thereafter I am building my lifestyle around consistently executing my plan.
+I have built a trading style that matches my personality, thereafter I am building my lifestyle around consistently executing my plan.
 You have to find what type of trading style matches you personally.
-Right now, I am not a full-time day trader, I have a day job and I supplement my income with part time trading.
+Right now, I am not a full-time day trader, I have a day job and I supplement my income with part-time trading.
 What patterns of life would fit that trading style?

-- Vision and Mission: My dream of becoming a successful trader.
-Mission is the objective, the goal
+- Vision and Mission: My dream is to become a successful trader.
+The mission is the objective, the goal

 - Developing strategic mindset

-- Identify targets, the watchlist of the Underlying I want to engage.
+- Identify targets, and the watchlist of the Underlying I want to engage.

 - Outline my quality control criteria.
 The justification for accepting or rejecting a trade idea from the watchlist.

 - Identify tactics: the most appropriate option strategy that I will use.